CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Methodology

 \subsubsection{Task formulation}

-Our research addresses the challenge of personalized text generation in resource-constrained local environments.
-This scenario involves a dual-model architecture where a cloud-based LLM processes only the raw user query, and a locally deployed SLM has access to privacy-sensitive personal context, including user preferences, profiles, and interaction histories.
+We consider personalized text generation under a strict edge--cloud deployment: a cloud-hosted LLM only processes the raw user query $p_{base}$, while a locally deployed SLM has access to privacy-sensitive personal context $p_{pers}$ (e.g., user profiles and interaction histories) that must remain on-device.
+Our goal is to improve generation quality by combining the LLM's general capability with localized personalization, without transmitting $p_{pers}$ to the cloud.

-The primary objective is to optimize generation quality by synergizing the LLM's general linguistic capabilities with localized personalization while maintaining strict privacy preservation.
-Unlike conventional approaches that frame decoding as a continuous Markov Decision Process (MDP), we reformulate per-token generation as an independent online optimization task.
-In this paradigm, the LLM's logit distribution during decoding serves as the policy $\pi$, enabling us to formalize the optimization objective for per-token generation as:
+To enable test-time adaptation under the privacy boundary, we model decoding as a sequence of per-token online optimization problems.
+At each decoding step with current prefix $s$, the model chooses the next token $a\in\mathcal{A}$ according to a policy $\pi(\cdot\mid p, s)$, where the policy is parameterized by the LLM logit distribution.
+The per-token objective is:

-where $ p $ denotes the initial prompt, $ s $ represents the sequence that has already been generated, $a \in \mathcal{A}$ is a potential token in the vocaburary space $ \mathcal{A}$, and $ r $ is the latent reward function that reflects the current user's personal context.
+where $p$ denotes a generic prompt, $s$ is the already generated prefix, and $r$ is an (unknown) reward function reflecting the current user's personal context and preferences.